d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 Now we can invoke the network twice, once with and once without torchscript.
 :end_tab:

+:begin_tab:`tensorflow`
+Now we can invoke the network twice, once executed eagerly and once with graph-mode execution.
+:end_tab:

 ```{.python .input}
 net = get_net()
 with Benchmark('Without hybridization'):